 So that’s when you then get them emotionally invested in your outcome, in your success and you have to show them that you’re actually leveling up, you’re getting better and better and better and after that, once they get emotionally invested on you they will give more than they would in the terms of time.

 As soon as somebody is emotionally invested in you they’ll be thinking about you outside of their billable hours so to speak.
 They’ll be taking you under the wing.
 They’ll be taking you for social events and actually bringing you into their lives.

 So how do you make that jump other than achieving and doing what they’re saying and doing really well at it?

 Well, the first thing is you should give value.
 Like try to give as much of yourself to meet their needs.
 And now you’re like, “Well I don’t have anything to give to this mentor?”

 Well, actually that’s the question I’m going to answer in the next episodes so I’m going to bracket that but the first thing you should do is to get them invested in you, you need to open up and be completely vulnerable with your weaknesses.

 So he doesn’t have to do a slow startup and a warm up to the criticism just get right to it.
-“Just give the three things I’m doing wrong, the two things I need to do as a result and let’s get to it now.”
-And that attitude will really endear you to your coaches and turn them into mentor as you get them emotionally invested in you.
+“Just give me the three things I’m doing wrong, the two things I need to do as a result and let’s get to it now.”
+And that attitude will really endear you to your coaches and turn them into mentor it will get them emotionally invested in you.